clemsonacm/website/content/officers.md

 ### [Ell Torek](https://in-my-ellement.github.io/)

 Ell is a sophomore in math and computer science from Charleston, SC.
 They're interested in theoretical computer science, programming languages, and formal verification.
+They represent Clemson in ICPC and the Putnam competition.
+Out of class, they're interested in conlangs and reading.

 Vice President